macosten/MemeveyPro-m68k/README.md

-# PetProject-m68k
+# MemeveyPro-m68k
-A client for a web app that doesn't really exist yet.
+Basically, a giant playground for me to play with Retro68.

 ## Prerequisites.
-PetProject-m68k requires Retro68 to compile.
+MemeveyPro-m68k requires Retro68 to compile.
+If you're having trouble getting it to compile, try using the --no-ppc option.

-It will probably require System 7 or later.
-It may or may not support resolutions under 640 by 480, so I'd suggest using a computer with at least a 640 by 480 resolution display until I know for sure.
+Systems earlier than System 6 will not be targets, though this may work on Systems earlier than 6.

-If you want to emulate it, use BasiliskII or the Macintosh II version of MiniVMac.
+If you want to run this program, use BasiliskII or (preferably the Macintosh II version of) MiniVMac.